This simple recipe for Blackened Salmon with Roasted Tomatoes takes less than 30 minutes from start to finish.

 Which means, of course, that I make it a lot.

-Which works well for me since it makes for an incredibly easy dinner, it’s healthy and versatile.
-I love it in pasta, although we’re trying to cut our carbs so I usually bake or broil it.
+This works well for me since it makes for an incredibly easy dinner, it’s healthy and versatile.
+I love it in pasta, although we’re trying to cut our carbs so I usually bake or broil salmon.

 This Blackened Salmon with Roasted Tomatoes is one of my go-to salmon recipes.
 The salmon has so much flavor and the blackening seasoning is a nice contrast to the sweet, soft tomatoes.